Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Introduction

-We develop a concentration inequality for \(\KLinf(\hat{\kappa}(n),m(\kappa))\), where for \(\kappa\in\mathcal{L}\), \(\hat{\kappa}(n)\) denotes the empirical distribution corresponding to \(n\) samples from \(\kappa\).
-This plays a key role in the proof of \(\delta \)-correctness of the proposed algorithm.
-A key step in the proof of the concentration inequality relies on arriving at a simpler dual representation of \(\KLinf(\cdot,\cdot)\).
-Here, we substantially extend the representation developed by \citet{HondaBounded10} for bounded random variables to random variables belonging to ${\cal L}$. \citet{HondaBounded10} had focussed on the regret minimization problem for stochastic bandits (also see \citet{burnetas1996optimal,HondaFinSupp2011}).
+Unlike in the large-deviations theory (\cite{dembo2010large}), the optimization is in the second argument of $\KL$ in the definitions above.
+While the theory with optimization in the first argument of $\KL$ is well-developed, in this work, we study the structure and properties of these $\KL$-projection functions defined in~\eqref{eq:KLinf} in great detail and characterize their optimal solutions.
+We develop a concentration inequality for scaled sums of empirical versions of these functions, which plays a key role in the proof of \(\delta \)-correctness of the proposed algorithm.
+Our concentration inequality relies on arriving at simpler (dual) representations for the projection functionals.
+To this end, we substantially extend the similar representations developed by \cite{HondaBounded10} for bounded random variables to random variables belonging to ${\cal L}$.
+We point out that \citet{HondaBounded10} solve the regret minimization problem for stochastic bandits.

-To prove the \(\delta \)-correctness of the proposed algorithm, we further develop a concentration inequality for $\sum_{a=1}^K N_a(n) \KLinf(\hat{\kappa}_a(n),m(\kappa_a))$ where $N_a(n)$ denotes the number of times arm $a$ is pulled in a total of $n$ arm pulls, and $\hat{\kappa}_a(n)$ denotes the empirical distribution for arm $a$ based on $N_a(n)$ samples.
-While \citet{magureanu2014Lipschitz} have developed these inequalities for the Bernoulli distribution, we generalize their analysis to arm distributions belonging to ${\cal L}$.

-In bounding the sample complexity of the proposed algorithm, we exploit the continuity of \(\KLinf(\eta,x)\) in \(\eta\) as well as the continuity of the solution to the max-min lower bound problem with respect to the underlying arm distributions.
-We achieve this by considering the Wasserstein distance in the space of probability distributions ${\cal L}$.
-The Wasserstein distance is relatively tractable to work with, and it can be seen that ${\cal L}$ is a compact metric space under this distance.
-This, in particular, allows us to use the well-known Berge's Maximum Theorem (stated in the Appendix A) to derive the requisite continuity properties.
+The proposed algorithm is a plug-and-play strategy that solves a max-min optimization problem for the empirical distributions at each step.
+In bounding its sample complexity, we exploit the joint continuity of \(\KLinfL\) and $\KLinfU$ in their arguments, as well as the continuity of the optimizers for the max-min problem, with respect to the underlying arm distributions.
+A key challenge in proving these properties is arriving at the topology in the space of probability measures, ensuring the continuity of these functions, along with fast convergence of the empirical estimates to the true ones.
+We consider the L\'evy metric on the space of probability distributions (Section~\ref{sec:WC}).
+The L\'evy metric is relatively tractable to work with.
+Moreover, ${\cal L}$ is a compact space under this distance (Lemma~\ref{lem:propL}).
+This, in particular, allows us to use the well-known Berge's Maximum Theorem and related results (Section~\ref{sec:Berge}) to derive the requisite continuity properties.